ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-human-data.md

 : [ArrayExpress](https://www.ebi.ac.uk/biostudies/arrayexpress) is a repository for functional genomics data hosted by the European Bioinformatics Institute (EMBL-EBI).

 SciLifeLab Data Repository
 : The [SciLifeLab Data Repository](https://figshare.scilifelab.se) is a an institutional repository hosted by SciLifeLab for depositing and describing data related to life science research.
-It is particularily useful for sharing files that are not suited for domain specific repositories.
+It is particularily useful for sharing files that are not suited for discipline-specific repositories.

 <a href="/data-life-cycle/share/"><b>Learn more about data sharing and repositories <i class="bi bi-arrow-right-square-fill"></i></b></a>
 <br/><br/>